 The amount due by Cygal Development Sdn.
 Bhd. ("CD") is in respect of contracting and other related work done on CD's project.
-The comparative figure is stated after allowance for anticipated loss amounting to RM43,771,183 in respect of a claim for liquidated and ascertained damage by CD.

-On 30 December 2010, an amount receivable from CD of RM35.194 million was restructured to be paid over the next 4 years and subject to an interest charge of 7.5% per annum.
+On 30 December 2010, it was agreed that an amount receivable from CD of RM35.194 million was to be paid over the next 4 years and subject to an interest charge of 7.5% per annum.
+On 26 October 2011, the repayment schedule of this receivable was restuctured to be paid over 4 years from 2012 to 2015 due to the delay of financing source to CD from the financial institutions.
 The amount due by CD is unsecured.